Stock market today: Stocks, bond yields and bitcoin advance as US election brings Republican gains

 “The markets are scrambling to figure out what happens next, but for the time being, the market is pricing in a higher growth and higher inflation outlook,” Peter Esho of Esho Capital said in a commentary.

-Markets worldwide are fixated on what the election will mean for U.S. economic, monetary and trade policy, as well as geopolitics.
-A split in Congress between political parties would have complicated policymaking, and a change to a White House headed by Trump would bring major changes to trade and other policies.
+Markets worldwide have been fixated on what the election will mean for U.S. economic, monetary and trade policy, as well as geopolitics.
+A split in Congress between political parties would complicate policymaking, and a White House headed by Trump could have far reaching ramifications given his support for sharp increases in tariffs, especially on imports from China.

 The broad U.S. stock market has historically tended to rise regardless of which party wins the White House, even if each party's policies can help and hurt different industries' profits.